zchenry/uncertainty-comparison/README.md

-This repository contains codes and collected user study data for the paper "Classification from Ambiguity Comparisons".
+This repository contains codes and collected user study data for the paper [Classification from Ambiguity Comparisons](http://arxiv.org/abs/2008.00645).

 `Python 3.6.2` is used.
 Dependencies are specified in the `requirements.txt` file.